ottoman91/ottoman91.github.io/_healthcare/epic.md

-The following were they key insights that were gained from the pilot, which are relevant for any data driven initiative that is aimed at improving the service delivery of a critical public sector in a post conflict economy such as that of Sierra Leone.
+The following were they key insights that were gained from the pilot, which are relevant for any data driven initiative that is aimed at improving the service delivery of a critical public sector entity in a post conflict economy such as that of Sierra Leone.

 1.*Data visualization and intelligence is the end product of a value chain